divriots/dockit-core/introduction/doc/introduction.md

 # dockit-core

-Check if PR creation works.
+Check if PR update works.

 This is a documentation kit for design systems designed for [Backlight](https://backlight.dev/), an all-in-one Design System platform.